brainstormsecurity/bigspring-hugo/exampleSite/content/english/blog/post-3.md

 ---

-## What Role Does Cybersecurity Play In Your Physical Security?

 Today, very few organizations depend solely on one kind of security measure to secure their organization and cover their assets.
 Most companies employ security systems that feature physical security protocols as well as cybersecurity protocols.
 However, to correctly implement physical security measures and cybersecurity measures side by side, you need to understand the role that cybersecurity plays in physical security for businesses.

 A basic understanding of the relationship between these elements allows your security measures to seamlessly coexist, while also mitigating any dangers that your business security might face along the way.